Blosc/python-blosc/README.rst

 `INCLUDE_ZLIB`.
 By default all the codecs in Blosc are enabled except Snappy (due to some issues with C++ with the `gcc` toolchain).

+Compiler specific optimisations are automatically enabled by inspecting the CPU flags building Blosc.
+They can be manually disabled by setting the following environmental variables: `DISABLE_BLOSC_SSE2` and `DISABLE_BLOSC_AVX2`.

 `setuptools` is limited to using the compiler specified in the environment variable `CC` which on posix systems is usually `gcc`.
 This often causes trouble with the Snappy codec, which is written in C++, and as a result Snappy